 A basic and key element of the credit approval process is a detailed risk assessment of each credit-relevant counterparty.
-When rating a counterparty we apply in-house assessment methodologies, scorecards and our 26-grade rating scale for evaluating the credit-worthiness of our counterparties.
+When rating a counterparty we apply in-house assessment methodologies, scorecards and for non-homogeneous portfolios our 26-grade rating scale for evaluating the credit-worthiness of our counterparties.
 The majority of our rating methodologies are authorized for use within the advanced internal rating based approach under applicable Basel rules.
-Our rating scale enables us to compare our internal ratings with common market practice and promotes comparability between different sub-portfolios of our institution.
+Our rating scale enables us to compare our internal ratings with common market practice and ensures comparability between different sub-portfolios of our institution.
 Several default ratings therein enable us to incorporate the potential recovery rate of unsecured defaulted counterparty exposures.
 We generally rate our counterparties individually, though certain portfolios of purchased or securitized receivables are rated on a pool basis.
 Ratings are required to be kept up-to-date and documented.

 In our retail business, creditworthiness checks and counterparty ratings of the homogenous portfolio are derived by utilizing an automated decision engine.
-The decision engine incorporates quantitative aspects (i.e., financial figures), behavioural aspects, credit bureau information (such as SCHUFA in Germany) and general customer data.
+The decision engine incorporates quantitative aspects (e.g., financial figures), behavioral aspects, credit bureau information (such as SCHUFA in Germany) and general customer data.
 These input factors are used by the decision engine to determine the creditworthiness of the borrower and, after consideration of collateral, the expected loss as well as the further course of action required to process the ultimate credit decision.
 The established rating procedures we have implemented in our retail business are based on multivariate statistical methods and are used to support our individual credit decisions for this portfolio as well as managing the overall retail portfolio.

 The algorithms of the rating procedures for all counterparties are recalibrated frequently on the basis of the default history as well as other external and internal factors and expert judgments.

-Postbank also makes use of internal rating systems authorized for use within the foundation internal rating based approach under Basel 2.5.
+Postbank makes use of internal rating systems authorized for use within the foundation internal rating based approach under Basel 2.
 All internal ratings and scorings are based on a uniform master scale, which assigns each rating or scoring result to the default probability determined for that class.
 Risk governance is provided by a joint risk committee structure with members from both Postbank and Deutsche Bank.